Piper Sandler slashes price target on Bath & Body Works Inc. [BBWI] – find out why.

 The brand’s latest innovation and launch in the hand soap category meets consumer demand for a formula made without parabens, sulfates and dyes in packaging that supports the brand’s recently-announced ESG commitments and spans all hand soaps in the assortment.

+The stocks have a year to date performance of -12.89 percent and weekly performance of -3.93 percent.
+The stock has been moved at -18.42 percent over the last six months.
+The stock has performed -13.07 percent around the most recent 30 days and changed -2.96 percent over the most recent 3-months.

-Compared to the average trading volume of 3.71M shares, BBWI reached a trading volume of 2848645 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+If compared to the average trading volume of 3.71M shares, BBWI reached to a volume of 4008701 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for BBWI shares is $47.76 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on BBWI stock is a recommendation set at 2.30.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.